tigerabrodi/rate-limiter/README.md

   5. An example would be if a user spams the requests, at some point `timeSinceLastRefillInSeconds` will be less than 1 if not 0.
   6. This would result in no new tokens being added.

-  Analogy for clarification: Token Bucket is a bit more difficult to understand.
+  **Analogy:** Token Bucket is a bit more difficult to understand.
 However, we can clarify it with an analogy.
 Imagine you have a bucket that is being filled with water at a constant rate through a tap.
 Each time you need water, you take a cup and scoop out some water from the bucket.
 The bucket represents your token bucket, and the water is the tokens.
 You can only scoop as much water as is available in the bucket.
 If the bucket is empty, you must wait until it fills up again to scoop more water.
 The rate at which the bucket fills up with water is the rate at which tokens are added to your bucket.